Board of Trustees

 Members may additionally choose membership in a Society, Division, Interest Group, Networking Community, or a Discussion/Topic Group.
 This freedom of choice could require additional cost(s) as approved by the Board of Trustees.

-Current grades of membership are Member, Senior Member, Student Member and Transitional Member.
+Current grades of membership are Member, Senior Member, Fellow, Student Member and Transitional Member.
 Special membership classifications exist for non-US, Global/International memberships.
-Additionally, special classifications can be created and/or sustained by Board of Trustee action (examples: Fellows, Retired, or Lifetime Memberships).
+Additionally, special classifications can be created and/or sustained by Board of Trustee action (examples: Retired, or Lifetime Memberships).
 Organizational memberships are available for corporations, partnerships, academic institutions, government agencies, and other like organizations.

 Membership dues, payment schedule, and fee structure are set by the Board of Trustees.